CMihai99/fyndro/Documentation/admin-guide/README.md

     [MAINTAINERS](https://github.com/CMihai99/fyndro/blob/main/MAINTAINERS.md)
     file to see if there is a particular person associated with the part that you are having trouble with.
-    If there isn't anyone listed there, then the second best thing is to report it on [GitHub Issues](https://github.com/CMihai99/fyndro/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBug%5D).
+    If there isn't anyone listed there, the second best thing to do is to report them on [GitHub Issues](https://github.com/CMihai99/fyndro/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBug%5D).
-    -   In all bug-reports, please tell which version you are talking about, provide steps on how to reproduce the behavior, apply screenshots (if possible) and specify your setup (use common sense).
+    -   In all bug-reports, please:
+        -   tell which version you are talking about
+        -   provide steps on how to reproduce the behavior
+        -   apply screenshots (if possible)
+        -   specify your setup (use common sense)

         In the `Additional context` section, specify if your problem is new or old.
         If you got any error messages related to your problem, paste them into the `Error message` section.